Buying property stages

 Select a real estate property

-Select a property according to your personal requirement on our website or leave a request.
-Our managers will select the property that will meet your demands.
+Select a property according to your personal requirements on our website or leave a request.
+Our managers will select the property that best meets your demands.

 Visit selected properties

-Real estate is a big purchase that usually is not done blindly.
-We strongly recommend to arrive to Spain and visit all the selected properties before making the final decision.
-Even with a large number of photographs, without visiting it is impossible to feel the spirit (atmosphere) of the property.
+Real estate is a big purchase that can’t be done blindly.
+We strongly recommend coming to Spain and visiting all the selected properties before making the final decision.
+Even with a large number of photographs, without visiting it is impossible to feel the spirit of the property.

-Once you have found the property of your dream, you can book it.
-The reservation contract is concluded between the buyer and the landlord, real estate agency or the constraction company.
-The contract specifies the price of the property, terms and condition of the public deed.
+Once you have found the property of your dreams, you can reserve it.
+The reservation contract is concluded between the buyer and the landlord, real estate agency or the construction company.
+The contract specifies the price of the property, terms and conditions of the deeds.

 Preparing for a deal

-After the property is selected, the first thing to do is getting the identification number in Spain, NIE (Número de Identificación de Extranjero, NIE).
-Without this document in Spain it is impossible to perform any single legally significant action – neither buy real estate, nor open a bank account.
+After the property is selected, the first thing to do is to obtain an identification number in Spain, known as a NIE (Número de Identificación de Extranjero, NIE).
+Without this document in Spain, it is impossible to perform any significant legal procedure – either buy real estate or open a bank account.

-NIE can be obtained directly in Spain or at the Spanish Consulate in your country.
+Your NIE can be obtained directly in Spain or at the Spanish Consulate in your country.
 The reservation contract is a legal basis for its receipt.
-In accordance with the law, an NIE is assigned within 5 business days, but in practice there are delays.Required Documents:a complete application, passport and a copy of it, 2 photos size of 3 by 4 cm, and a receipt of the payment fee.
+In accordance with the law, an NIE is assigned within 5 business days (but in practice there are delays.)Required Documents:a completed application form, passport and a photocopy of it, 2 photos size of 3 by 4 cm, and a receipt of the payment fee.

 Opening a bank account in Spain

-An account is required for the final payment of the property, for the taxes and the utility bills.
+A bank account is required for the final payment of the property, for the taxes and for the utility bills.
 It is better to open an account in the bank where you are going to take a mortgage.
-If a mortgage is not needed, the choice of the bank is determined only by rational price of its tariffs for servicing accounts.
-Opening an account usually takes place within an hour.Required Documents: passport and reservation contract, income certificate or tax statement.
+If a mortgage is not needed, the choice of the bank is determined only by the price of its tariffs for servicing accounts.
+Opening an account usually takes place within an hour.Required Documents: passport and reservation contract, income certificate or tax declaration.

 Check the legal status of the property